allvpv/website/content/haotic-journey-through-envvars/index.md

 By default, however, all tooling passes the environment down: `bash`, as well as Python (when you use `subprocess.exec`), or C library `execl` function, etc.
-And this is what you expect to happen: the variables are inherited by the child process.
-That's the point – to keep track of the `environment`.
+And this is what you expect to happen: the variables are inherited by the child processes.
+That's the point – to keep track of the *environment*.

-> What tools do *not* explicitly pass the environment down?
+> Which tools do *not* explicitly pass the environment down?
 >
 > For example, the `login` executable, which is used when signing onto a
 > system, sets up a fresh environment for the child processes.